Healthy Living Guide for Families (2026): 7 Science-Backed Habits for Nutrition, Sleep & Wellness

 Hydration Tips for Families

-- Fruits and vegetables contain a lot of water, add them to your meal.
+- Also, fruits and vegetables contain a lot of water, add them in your daily meal.

-- Stop drinking too much sugar-containing beverages and sodas.
+- Avoid drinking too much sugar-containing beverages and sodas.

 - Take water prior to and following physical exercise.